mediawiki-utilities/python-mwreverts/doc/index.rst

 MediaWiki Reverts
 =================
-This library provides a set of utilities for detecting reverts (see :class:`mreverts.Detector` and :func:`mwreverts.detect`) and identifying the reverted status of edits to a MediaWiki wiki.
+This library provides a set of utilities for detecting reverts (see :class:`mwreverts.Detector` and :func:`mwreverts.detect`) and identifying the reverted status of edits to a MediaWiki wiki.

 :Installation: ``pip install mwreverts``